Exodus 1:1–6:1; Isaiah 27:6–28:13, 29:22–23; Jeremiah 1:1–2:3;

 Parasha Shemot does not end with a mighty deliverance but, rather, with the situation becoming even worse—if that were even possible.
 Pharaoh made the Israelites’ labor even more difficult by demanding that they find their own straw, while also maintaining the same quota of production (Exodus 5:18).

 In their bitterness, the Hebrew people turned on Moses and Aaron.
-Moses turned to the Lord.
+Moses responded by turning to the Lord.
 With raw honesty, Moses asked why He had not delivered His people as He promised.

 “Lord, why have You brought trouble on this people?
 Why is it You have sent me?
 For since I came to Pharaoh to speak in Your name, he has done evil to this people; neither have You delivered Your people at all.”
 (Exodus 5:22–23)